bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

   51,200-byte `TemplateBody` limit, so it's staged in S3 first.
 Use `--create-template-bucket` if you don't already have a bucket to use via `--template-bucket`.
-- **Teardown does not actually delete most of the stack's resources.** The template marks 28 resources `DeletionPolicy: Retain` -- 3 S3 buckets (including `ScenariosBucket`), all 4 DynamoDB tables, 19 CloudWatch log groups, an IAM role, and the API Gateway account.
-CloudFormation deletes the *stack*, but leaves these behind, still accruing cost, and `manage_dlt teardown` reports success either way -- that's accurate for the stack, but not the same as "nothing is left running."
-Without `--empty-buckets`, stack deletion also fails outright with `DELETE_FAILED` if a bucket still has objects in it (CloudFormation won't delete a non-empty bucket even to orphan it), so `--empty-buckets` empties bucket *contents* first -- but the (now-empty) buckets, and everything else in the Retain list, are still left behind either way.
-After teardown, check for orphans with `aws s3 ls`, `aws dynamodb list-tables`, and `aws logs describe-log-groups | grep DLT` (all `--profile <profile>`), and delete manually if you want the account fully clean.
+- **Stack deletion fails outright if a bucket still has objects in it.**
+  CloudFormation won't delete a non-empty S3 bucket, so without `--empty-buckets` (empties bucket *contents* first, not just the stack), `teardown` fails with `DELETE_FAILED`.
+This is expected -- retry the same command with `--empty-buckets` and it'll pick up where it left off.
+  Historically the template also marked 28 resources (3 S3 buckets, all 4
+  DynamoDB tables, 19 CloudWatch log groups, an IAM role) `DeletionPolicy:
+  Retain`, which orphaned them on every teardown regardless of `--empty-buckets`; that's been removed, so a normal `teardown --empty-buckets` now actually deletes everything the stack created.
+If you're tearing down a stack deployed *before* that fix (or one that's stuck in `DELETE_FAILED` from an old attempt), it may still need a manual cleanup pass -- check with `aws s3 ls`, `aws dynamodb list-tables`, and `aws logs describe-log-groups | grep DLT` (all `--profile <profile>`).
 - **Test telemetry is sent to AWS, with no opt-out.** Every test start/end invokes a metrics Lambda that posts the AWS account ID, solution UUID, test ID, test type, duration, and outcome to